 Sample Projects

 This is an article that I wrote for Oz Magazine, published by Gary and Tia Powell of Oz Publishing.
 I also created the artwork and layout for this article.
-Reese Witherspoon was one of the nicest “brand name” stars that I’ve ever had the pleasure to work with.
-She was professional, courteous, genuine and so you can imagine...
+In this issue I dusted off a story from one of my blog entries from several years ago about the time that I learned the importance of communication on film sets.
+Here’s an...
 See more...

 Meet me in the Cloud